 National Program Objectives

-In the year 2011, New Mexico Space Grant Consortium continues to have a prominent and permanent presence throughout New Mexico.
-New Mexico Space Grant Consortium is the lead agency of coordination and cooperation in technical education and enhancement of research infrastructure.
+NMSGC continues to have a prominent and permanent presence throughout New Mexico.
+NMSGC is the lead agency of coordination and cooperation to engage Americans in space related technical education and research.